najafsen/hey-car/README.md

 # Polls!

 This is a sample app to works with polls.
-To access hosted version of the app [Click here!](https://hey-car.netlify.app/)
+To access hosted version of the app [Click here!](https://hey-car.netlify.app/).
+Resize the browser window, or open/install the app on your phone to see how it looks on the phone.

-## Installation
+## Notes

-Simply clone the project and install dependencies using `yarn`.
+- "Details page" does not 100% match the design, because when I was developing that page, the url for designs was returning "504" error.
+- As unfortunately, I'm very busy these days (also missed the weekend because of vacation) I couldn't add good amount of tests, but tried to add different types of them to showcase how I write tests.

 ## Contribution

 - **Running the app locally:** Use `yarn start` to run the application
 - **Running Tests:** Use `yarn test`.
 Unfortunately, the test coverage is not decent.
 However, I tried to add at least one test to different types of files or components.
 So, you get the idea of how I write tests.
-- **Building the app:** Use `yarn build` command to build the app into `build` folder
+- **Building the app:** Use `yarn build` command to build the app into `build` folder.
+Perhaps you won't need to run this locally.
 - **Commits:** Use [Conventional commits](https://www.conventionalcommits.org/) for you commit messages.
 Both your commits and pull-requests' titles should follow conventional commit messages rules.
-There are status checks on PRs to verify commit message and PR title.
-We can configure github to prevent merging PRs not passing conventional messages checks.
+There are status checks on PRs to verify commit message and PR title, so that if you haven't used proper commit/pr message, you won't be able to merge your PR.
 These commits are currently used to create Github releases and update the changelog (See `CHANGELOG.md`, and github releases).
 - **Deploy**: The app will be deployed once you merge a PR to master branch.
 All commits currently trigger deploy, but it can be configured to only deploy on particular commit types.
 (Another benefit of conventional commit messages.)

 ## Packages and tools